CodeSamplez.com

 Basic UDP Client In JAVA:

 To memorize the mechanism easily, you should understand the concept clearly.
-UDP is connection less protocol.
-That means, it will create a packet and just sent to server without making any connection in prior.
-Lets look at the following code example:
+UDP is a connectionless protocol.
+That means it will create a packet and just send it to the server without making any connection prior.
+Let’s look at the following code example:

 try{